-To make the picture in your theater room really pop, you’ll want a dark color for both the walls and the ceiling.
+To make the picture in your theater room pop, use a dark color for both the walls and the ceiling.
 Colors such as grey, dark brown, burgundy, or black are good choices.
-Anything that is dark will cut down on light from the TV or projector bouncing around.
-White, along with other light color choices, should be avoided for the best experience.
+Dark colors minimize light reflection from TVs or projectors.
+White and light colors should be avoided for the best experience.

-When picking a color, there are a few things to consider, such as the style of theater room you want, and what your options are considering your space.
-After all, very few people will be building a room specifically for a home theater–you will most likely have windows and other structures that may affect the experience.
+When selecting a wall color, it is important to consider such as the style of theater room you want, and what your options are considering your space.
+After all, very few people will be building a room specifically for a home theater–you’ll most likely have windows and other design elements that could affect the experience.